8 Tactics for Maximizing Fitness Motivation

 Avoid goals that involve the scale.
 Instead, target goals that involve an amount of weight lifted with various exercises, or amount of reps with a certain weight or exercise.

 Accept the fact that you may not reach all your goals.
-You will be frustrated at times while you attempt to reach the goals you set.
+You will be frustrated at times..
 Struggling to reach difficult goals is both satisfying and motivating - once you achieve them.

 Don't let excuses keep you from the gym.
 Remember why this time has been set aside.
 Having a set time to workout makes your training a standard part of your day and increases your chances of executing your workouts.